JediMadeThis/epxsoundboard/UPDATES.md

 - Added a passcode page to prevent anyone else from using the soundboard.
   - Redirects back to enter the passcode if not entered correctly.
   - Added a lock button in the soundboard page.

+## Update 1.0.1

+- Added a smooth slide up animation on every element.